The Center for Environment, Energy and Economy (E3)

 The Center for Environment, Energy, and Economy (E3) connects Harrisburg University faculty and students to change-makers who combine sustainability practices with economic development.

-With Harrisburg University’s strengths in data science, computer science, information systems, engineering, and management, and biotechnology, the Center is uniquely positioned to focus on interdisciplinary research that that translates science into actionable policy solutions, business practice improvement, and the development of evidence-based decision support tools and systems.
+With Harrisburg University’s strengths and Ph.D. programs in data science, computer science, and information systems, engineering, and management, the Center is uniquely positioned to focus on interdisciplinary research that translates science into pragmatic, actionable policy solutions, business practice improvements, and the development of evidence-based decision support tools and systems.

 Translating Science to Policy

-The Center for E3 is developing into a premier interdisciplinary center for research on pressing energy and environmental challenges through a focus on pragmatic, evidence-based, actionable policy solutions and decision support tools.
-Located at HU’s main campus in the center of Pennsylvania’s policy-making process, E3 acts as an important conduit for developing high-level policy and business practice solutions to air, water, energy and environmental issues.
+Located at HU’s main campus in the center of Pennsylvania’s policy-making process, E3 acts as an important conduit for applying the latest scientific advances in the development of high-level policy and business practice solutions to energy, environmental, sustainability, equity, and climate resilience challenges.

-Combining the depth of rigorous scientific research with the power of cutting-edge data analytics and the development of evidence-based decision support tools and systems, HU’s Center for E3 stands out in the crowded energy space.
+Combining the depth of rigorous scientific research with the power of cutting-edge data analytics, information systems, artificial intelligence, and high-performance computing and the development of evidence-based decision support tools and systems, HU’s Center for E3 stands out in the crowded energy and sustainability space.
 It is difficult to translate valuable scientific insights into smart policy or business practice because regulators and businesses typically lack easy-to-use analytical tools to understand and implement the science.
 By focusing on this key science-policy ‘translation gap’ and a solutions-oriented approach, the Center for E3 is well positioned geographically and academically to fill this gap, and influence energy and environmental policy in Pennsylvania and beyond.